 What’s The Trouble With Massachusetts Casino Revenue?
-In 2019, the lofty revenue predictions from the two industry giants awarded casino licenses in Everett and Springfield were yet to materialize.
-Both Encore Boston Harbor and MGM Springfield had underachieved the expected monthly revenue.
+Lately, not much!
+December statistics reported a $95.66 million casino win, just shy of the state’s monthly best of $95.71 million set last July.
+But, in 2019, the lofty revenue predictions from the two industry giants awarded casino licenses in Everett and Springfield were yet to materialize.
+Instead, both Encore Boston Harbor and MGM Springfield had underachieved the expected monthly revenue.

 The Need For Casinos in the Commonwealth